• Skip to primary navigation

 Pretty Delicious Life

 This Protein Hot Chocolate Recipe is the perfect healthy holiday treat!
-Made with cocoa powder & chocolate protein powder, it serves up all the chocolatey goodness you'd expect from traditional hot chocolate, with the extra added benefits of protein & no added refined sugars.
+Made with your favorite dairy free milk, cocoa powder & chocolate protein powder, it serves up all the chocolatey goodness you'd expect from traditional hot chocolate, with the extra added benefits of protein & no added refined sugars.
 Serve this cozy hot drink at your next holiday party or enjoy it snuggled up by the fire during the winter months!

 Print Recipe Pin Me